-CPI’s Dr. Barbara Buchner will participate on the panel titled, “Round Table 1: Key points for the energy transition from finance and economic perspectives”, alongside José Manuel Marqués, Head of Financial Innovation Division, Bank of Spain.
-Moderator for this panel is Jorge Sanz Oliva, Ex President of the Experts Commission for Energy Transition.
+CPI’s Dr. Barbara Buchner participated on the panel titled, “Round Table 1: Key points for the energy transition from finance and economic perspectives”, alongside José Manuel Marqués, Head of Financial Innovation Division, Bank of Spain.
+Moderator for this panel was Jorge Sanz Oliva, Ex President of the Experts Commission for Energy Transition.

 Climate Alignment in the Financial Sector